apache/accumulo-website/_docs-unreleased/getting-started/design.md

 are combined into one file.
 The previous files will eventually be removed by the Garbage Collector.
 This also provides an opportunity to permanently remove deleted key-value pairs by omitting key-value pairs suppressed by a delete entry when the new file is created.
+See the [compaction documentation][compaction] for more information.

 ## Splitting